 Andrew Kay is the Managing Director of Wirra Wirra Vineyards, a long established and highly respected winery in McLaren Vale, South Australia.

 Having completed a Business degree, Andrew commenced a career in marketing that has spanned over 25 years, building some of Australia’s best known retail brands in the fast moving consumer goods sector both in Australia and overseas.

 Andrew has assumed a number of leadership roles within the Australian wine industry at both a regional and Federal level and is currently a director of the Winemaker’s Federation of Australia.

-With a wide range of high-level experience, Leigh has led projects across a diverse range of industries, including FMCG, finance, food and wine, building and construction, retail, residential development, local and state government, transport, education, not-for-profit, professional services, property development, health and the arts.
-With a background in economics and the finance industry, he balances a strong knowledge of business – from corporates to SMEs – with creative thinking.
+With a wide range of high-level experience, Leigh has worked directly with clients in marketing and branding projects across a diverse range of industries.
+With a background in economics, the finance industry and marketing, he balances a strong knowledge of business – from corporate to SMEs – with creative thinking.

 Head of Government Affairs, Caltex Australia

 Robert is the Head of Government Affairs at Caltex Australia.
 Based in Sydney, Robert has broad responsibilities across the Caltex business for government, stakeholders, issues management and public policy.

 Previously, Robert was Group Manager for Government and Public Policy at Santos Ltd and, prior to that, was Director of the Office of the South Australian Economic Development Board (EDB), a senior adviser for an Australian cabinet minister (energy, resources and industry), an adviser to a South Australian premier and a senior manager in consulting for global professional services firm, Ernst & Young.